 Colditz

-- Category: urban municipality in Germany
+- Categories: urban municipality in Germany and locality

 - Location: Leipzig, Leipzig Lowlands-Central Hills, Saxony, Germany, Central Europe, Europe